 E‑mail (short for electronic mail) is a fast and convenient way to communicate with others.
 You can use e‑mail to:

 Send and receive files.
-Besides text, you can send almost any type of file in an e‑mail message, including documents, pictures, and music.
+In addition to typical text-based e-mail messages, you can send almost any type of file in an e‑mail message, including documents, pictures, and music.
 A file sent in an e‑mail message is called an attachment.

 Send messages to groups of people.
 You can send an e‑mail message to many people simultaneously.
 Recipients can reply to the whole group, allowing for group discussions.